 Medicines may be given to control the heartbeat and heart function.

+An implantable cardioverter defibrillator (ICD) is a device that can be implanted in the chest wall of people who are at risk for this serious rhythm disorder The ICD detects the dangerous heart rhythm and quickly sends a shock to correct it.
 It is a good idea for family members and friends of people who have had VF and heart disease to take a CPR course.
 CPR courses are available through the American Red Cross, hospitals, or the American Heart Association.

-Myerburg RJ, Castellanos A. Approach to cardiac arrest and life-threatening arrhythmias.
+Myerburg RJ.
+Approach to cardiac arrest and life-threatening arrhythmias.
 In: Goldman L, Schafer AI, eds.
-Cecil Medicine.
-24th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 63.
+Goldman's Cecil Medicine.
+25th ed.
+Philadelphia, PA: Elsevier Saunders; 2016:chap 63.

 Olgin JE, Zipes DP.
 Specific arrhythmias: diagnosis and treatment.
-In: Bonow RO, Mann DL, Zipes DP, Libby P, eds.
+In: Bonow RO, Mann DL, Zipes DP, Libby P, Braunwald E, eds.
 Braunwald's Heart Disease: A Textbook of Cardiovascular Medicine.
-9th ed.
-Philadelphia, Pa: Saunders Elsevier; 2011:chap 39.
+10th ed.
+Philadelphia, PA: Elsevier Saunders; 2015:chap 37.

-- Last reviewed on 6/22/2012
+- Last reviewed on 5/5/2016

-- Michael A. Chen, MD, PhD, Assistant Professor of Medicine, Division of Cardiology, Harborview Medical Center, University of Washington Medical School, Seattle, Washington.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M.
-Health Solutions, Ebix, Inc.
+- Michael A. Chen, MD, PhD, Associate Professor of Medicine, Division of Cardiology, Harborview Medical Center, University of Washington Medical School, Seattle, WA.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed medical professional should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites. © 1997- 2013 A.D.A.M., Inc. Any duplication or distribution of the information contained herein is strictly prohibited.